"This post may contain affiliate links."

-Oh and I’m also not someone that can walk into Krispy Kreme and bag myself a box of doughnuts because of who I am (that and the fact I wouldn’t go in anyway as Krispy Kreme is bloody expensive!) nor am I someone who has an office with a board room in their back bloody garden!
+Oh and I’m also not someone that can walk into Krispy Kreme and bag myself a box of doughnuts because of who I am (that and the fact I wouldn’t go in anyway as Krispy Kreme is bloody expensive!)!
 It’s probably quite obvious who i’m referring too here but following on from the PointlessBlog £1 challenge bullshit; it’s really made me sit and wonder what these big ‘lifestyle’ YouTubers are actually teaching our children.

 This post has actually been in my drafts for a while because I wasn’t 100% sure on whether to post it or not but since another YouTube ‘scandal’ has in the last few days popped up in my subscription feed I’ve felt it now more necessary to post than ever.
 I am also relating to lifestyle daily vloggers.
-Not people that provide their skills to other via YouTube such as fitness instructors or those that provide intentional comedy sketches.
-Basically those that provide their audience with useful information or pure (obvious!) entertainment not forgetting those whose YouTube channel is just an extra social platform to their business or brand.
-Not necessarily a daily vlogging channel but an already established business from the off.
-I think it’s quite clear the type of vloggers I’m relating too.
+Not people that provide their skills to other via YouTube such as fitness instructors or those that provide intentional comedy sketches; basically those that provide their audience with useful information or pure (obvious!) entertainment.
+Nor am I referring to those whose YouTube channel is just an extra social platform to their business or brand.

 Children, particularly teenagers, look up to these people and it’s not right.